FabienArcellier/fixtup/docs/source/getting_started.rst

     :backlinks: top

 On this page, you will start a new project to show how to use ``Fixtup``.
-You should have ten minutes to follow this tuorial.
+You should have ten minutes to follow this tutorial.

+In this tutorial, we'll test some code that makes a thumbnail.

+The goal is to run automatic tests on code that write on the file system without having to manage by hand cleaning up files that were generated like the thumbnail.

 First, you have to install fixtup in your python environment.

 .. code-block:: bash

     pip install fixtup

+Expected result
+***************

 In this example, we will use this organisation for our code repository.
 We will create those elements one by one.
 Vous retrouverez cet exemple complet dans le repository de code de ``Fixtup`` dans